nstjean05/Obsidian-Vault/CMPT 380 (Artificial Intelligence)/Ch.1 - Introduction.md

 	- Minsky and Edmonds build first neural network computer
 	- Newell and Simon's General Problem Solver
 - 1956
-	- Dartmouth workshop attended by the 'Fathers of AI'
+	- Dartmouth workshop attended by the 'godfathers of AI'
 - Late 1950s
 	- Marked by enthusiasm and expectations
 	- Many small successes